Sparkling, fruity, and refreshing, a raspberry rosé spritzer is an exceptional cocktail, fortified with vodka and fresh

 With fresh raspberries and raspberry jam, this rosé spritzer stands well above the usual combination of wine and club soda.
 And with a shot of vodka added to the mix, you’ll find that this spritzer is truly a cocktail, and a memorable one at that!

 I think you can even buy canned wine spritzers or wine coolers.
 I’m not sure, do they sell wine coolers any more?
 They used to be a big seller in the 80s but maybe everyone caught on that it was much cheaper and better to make your own.
 I did a Google search for “wine coolers” and all of the hits showed refrigerators for cooling wine, taking the search phrase a bit literally, I guess.

 Anyway, I digress.
 If you’re searching for a cocktail recipe that’s exciting, beautiful to behold, and oh so delicious, try this rosé spritzer.
 It’s not just a summertime patio kind of drink although it would be perfect for that, too.
 The addition of vodka and fresh raspberries elevate it to true cocktail status.
 And it’s so, so good!

-If you want a super easy and very impressive dessert to serve to your valentine, try this no bake chocolate tart.
+If you want a super easy and very impressive dessert to serve to your valentine, try a no bake chocolate tart.

 About this recipe